COVID-19 safe schools

 There is no substitute for in-class instruction.
 It provides students with face-to-face teacher-led learning, peer engagement, supports social and emotional development and decreases feelings of isolation.

-School also provides many students access to programs and services they can't get at home and is integral to their overall health.
+School also provides many students access to suppports they can't get at home and is integral to their overall health.

-School districts contacted all families in their school community to share their safety plan and confirmed if they planned to have their child attend classes in September or required another option.
+In September 2020, school districts contacted all families in their school community to share their safety plan and to confirm if they planned to have their child attend classes in September or required another option.

 Every school year, parents have options for their child's education.

-Both public and independent distributed learning schools offer distributed/online classes.
-Students in kindergarten to grade 7 must take a full course load at one school, while students in grades 8 to 12 may enrol in courses in a number of different distributed learning schools at one time.
+Both public and independent online learning schools offer online classes.
+Students in Kindergarten to Grade 7 must take a full course load at one school, while students in Grades 8 to 12 may learn from home entirely, or learn at school and take some courses online.

-There are 46 school districts with 53 public schools offering distributed learning courses and programs.
-Independent distributed learning schools also offer courses and programs.
+There are 48 school districts with 53 public schools offering online learning courses.
+Independent online learning schools also offer courses and programs.

 Homeschooling is typically led by a family member who delivers an educational program to a child at home.